bigfix/developer.bigfix.com/site/reference/types/operating-system.md

 A: #58-Ubuntu SMP Tue Jul 29 16:45:05 UTC 2014, Linux Ubuntu 14.04.1 LTS
 {{/example}}

-# codename of &lt;operating system&gt;
+# codename of &lt;operating system&gt; : string

 Returns a string that corresponds to the codename of the given release.
-For example, Ubuntu 8.04 has the codename of 'hardy'.
+For example, Ubuntu 8.04 has the codename of &#39;hardy&#39;.

 {{#example}}
 Q: (codename of it, name of it) of operating system
 A: trusty, Linux Ubuntu 14.04.1 LTS
 {{/example}}

-# csd version of &lt;operating system&gt;
+# csd version of &lt;operating system&gt; : string

 Returns the Corrective Service Disk version of the operating system.
 This is the `szCSDVersion` as returned by the [GetVersionEx](https://msdn.microsoft.com/en-us/library/windows/desktop/ms724451%28v=vs.85%29.aspx) function.
 The format varies depending on the installed service packs.
-For WinNT it contains a string such as 'Service Pack 3', for Win95 it can contain a string such as 'B'.
+For WinNT it contains a string such as &#39;Service Pack 3&#39;, for Win95 it can contain a string such as &#39;B&#39;.

 {{#example}}
 Q: (csd version of it, name of it) of operating system
 A: , Win8.1
 {{/example}}

-# current service pack of &lt;operating system&gt;
+# current service pack of &lt;operating system&gt; : service pack

 Returns the current service pack, or no such object if none have been applied at the current technology level.

-# current technology level of &lt;operating system&gt;
+# current technology level of &lt;operating system&gt; : technology level

 Returns the current technology level.
-This also includes the base level information, similar to &#39;oslevel -r&#39;.
+This also includes the base level information, similar to &amp;#39;oslevel -r&amp;#39;.

-# embedded of &lt;operating system&gt;
+# embedded of &lt;operating system&gt; : boolean

 Returns whether the operating system is an embedded version, such as Windows XP Embedded.